-A professional principal license shall be valid for a period of five years from the date of issuance, except as provided in section 3.10 of these rules, and may be renewed as provided in section 12.02 of these rules.
+A professional principal license shall be valid for a period of five years from the date of issuance except as provided in section 3.10 of these rules and may be renewed as provided in section 12.02 of these rules.

-- 3.06(1) A professional principal license may be issued to an applicant who: - 3.06(1)(a) holds: - 3.06(1)(a)(i) an earned master's degree from an accepted institution of higher education and has successfully completed an approved principal preparation program at an accepted institution of higher education; or - 3.06(1)(a)(ii) an initial principal license. - 3.06(1)(b) has successfully completed an approved principal induction program as described in section 14.00 of these rules.
+- 3.06(1) A professional principal license may be issued to an applicant who: - 3.06(1)(a) holds: - 3.06(1)(a)(i) an earned master's degree from an accepted institution of higher education and has successfully completed an approved principal preparation program at an accepted institution of higher education; or

-- 3.06(1)(c) has been recommended for a professional license by the school district or districts, including BOCES, which provide such induction program, except that the applicant need not complete an approved induction program as an initial principal licensee if the applicant previously completed an induction program while employed under an emergency authorization or a principal authorization or if the school district in which the applicant is employed has obtained waiver of the induction program requirement pursuant to section 22-60.5-114(2), C.R.S.
-The induction requirement for licensure purposes may also be waived: - 3.06(1)(c)(i) if an out-of-state applicant holds an administrator license from another state for which standards of issuance are comparable to Colorado's licensing requirements and has completed three or more years of full-time, continuous, successful, evaluated experience as a principal in an established elementary or secondary school and provides documentation of such employment, that applicant will be exempted from Colorado's induction program requirement for licensure and issued a professional license; or - 3.06(1)(c)(ii) if the applicant, while employed under a principal authorization, successfully completes an induction program and completes the individualized alternative principal program; or - 3.06(1)(c)(iii) if the applicant is employed by a school district that has obtained a waiver of the induction program requirement, that applicant shall demonstrate completion of any requirements specified in the school district's plan for support, assistance and training of an initial principal license-holder. - 3.06(1)(d) has submitted an application for a professional license, including appropriate documentation necessary to determine eligibility for the license and the evaluation fee. - 3.06(2) A professional principal license shall be valid for occasional teaching, which shall not constitute more than one-half of a typical teaching assignment.
-A principal who has previously held a professional teacher license may be reissued that license, upon application.
+- 3.06(1)(a)(ii) an initial principal license. - 3.06(1)(b) has successfully completed an approved principal induction program as described in section 14.00 of these rules. - 3.06(1)(c) has been recommended for a professional license by the school district or districts, including BOCES, which provide such induction program except that the applicant need not complete an approved induction program as an initial principal licensee if the applicant previously completed an induction program while employed under an emergency authorization or a principal authorization or if the school district in which the applicant is employed has obtained waiver of the induction program requirement pursuant to section 22-60.5-114(2), C.R.S.
+The induction requirement for licensure purposes may also be waived: - 3.06(1)(c)(i) if an out-of-state applicant holds a principal license from another state for which standards of issuance are comparable to Colorado's licensing requirements and has completed three or more years of full-time, continuous, successful, evaluated experience as a principal in an established elementary or secondary school and provides documentation of such employment, that applicant will be exempted from Colorado's induction program requirement for licensure and issued a professional license; or - 3.06(1)(c)(ii) if the applicant, while employed under a principal authorization, successfully completes an induction program and completes the individualized alternative principal program; or - 3.06(1)(c)(iii) if the applicant is employed by a school district that has obtained a waiver of the induction program requirement, that applicant shall demonstrate completion of any requirements specified in the school district's plan for support, assistance and training of an initial principal license-holder. - 3.06(1)(d) has submitted an application for a professional license, including appropriate documentation necessary to determine eligibility for the license and the evaluation fee. - 3.06(2) In accordance with Sections 4.03 and 4.17, an individual may also apply for a professional principal license if the applicant completes an induction program and meets the requirements for an initial principal license while employed under an emergency or principal authorization. - 3.06(3) A professional principal license shall be valid for occasional teaching, which shall not constitute more than one half of a typical teaching assignment.
+A principal who has previously held a professional teacher license may be reissued that license upon application.